Ice-and-Rock/Accounts_Interest_Spreadsheet/Accounts_Interest_Spreadsheet/Notes&Plan.md

     - AccountData.cs
         + sort out the currency type to fit with the type given in data
         + new daily/weekly/mponthly interest projections are now in View (not data Model)
+        + This file should NOT contain logic for calculations
+        + Move DummyData into a new file
     - TransactionData.cs

 - Write a scaleable Services class